WeAreAcademy/curriculum-mark/vault/How to perform CRUD operations on a database.md

+# How to perform CRUD operations on a database

+## Themes
 - [[How can I model an entity through a database table？]]
 - [[How can I model relationships between entities？]]
 - [[How can I view or change the data in a database？]]